Queen Victoria Building Sydney

 • Chippendale

-This 2013 glass building is covered in greenery was designed by French architect Jean Nouvel and botanist Patrick Blanc.
-It’s the first of its kind in Australia thanks to its eco heliostat – a plane mirror which reflects sunlight, which conserves and produces solar power for the building.
+If you're around Central train station or UTS, you've definitely seen this glass building is covered in greenery.
+Designed by French architect Jean Nouvel and botanist Patrick Blanc in 2013, its vertical gardens make quite a statement.
+It’s the first of its kind in Australia thanks to its eco heliostat – a plane mirror which reflects sunlight, conserves and produces solar power for the building.
 Urban sustainability is the name of the game, with low-emission central thermal tri-generation power plant, water recycling plant, rooftop gardens, smart metering systems and wide open green spaces.
-The building contains apartments, shops, restaurants and a 13-screen cinema.
-28 Broadway, Chippendale 2008.

 • Things to do